 Q: What did you learn by approaching your search this way?

-Kretzschmar: A lot of kids just add colleges to a list, instead of starting with the data and whittling it down.
-It’s easy to miss great schools that way.
+Kretzschmar: Start with the data and whittle it down.
+You’ll find great schools that way.
 There are over 1,500 four-year schools out there.
 The best one for your kid may be one you’ve never heard of.

 Q: So anyone can do this?